MicrosoftDocs/powerapps-docs/powerapps-docs/teams/extend-milestones-send notification.md

 1. Return to the Initialiaze variable- Review Work item Link ste.

-16. Set the Value field to the decoded url text copied above.
+1. Set the Value field to the decoded URL text copied earlier.

 1. Add a new step with the action **Compose**, and in the **Inputs** field, paste the following snippet.